 It may be that you have pages you no longer require and pages that you need added.
 Some may need expanding upon, others may need streamlining.
 Most recruitment websites will have a homepage, an About Us, a jobs page, a candidate page, a client page, and a contact page.
 You may also want a blog page, pages for the different sectors you recruit in, and a testimonials page.

 What calls to action are the most important, where do you need them, how should they be worded and where should they send visitors?
 These need to inspire visitors to perform the required action, whether that’s to apply for a job, contact a recruiter, read a blog, or something else.
 Make them short and snappy and place them on the right pages and in the best spaces.

 What is your most important messaging?

 A website is fundamentally a vessel for communication and every element of your site should aid that communication.
 Text, images, design styles, colours, shapes, multimedia, all tell your users something about your business.
 In order to convey the right message you need decide what messaging is most important.
 The right messaging will attract the right candidates and help to win over clients.

 Will you need any further services?

-A redesign is a great time to think about extras that you would like for your website or your business in general.
+A redesign of your recruitment website is a great time to think about extras that you would like for your website or your business in general.
 Will you need ongoing support to help maintain your website and keep it online and functioning correctly?
 Perhaps you need a complete rebrand and want a new logo.
 Do you need a copywriting service to help with regular blogs or future website copy updates?
 These are all important considerations going forwards and a redesign is the perfect time to put these in place.